-The Brief on "Arctic warming amplifies climate change and its impacts" has just been published with over 70 research papers linked so far, showing mild consensus on this topic.
+The Brief on "Arctic warming amplifies climate change and its impacts" now has almost 200 pieces of evidence uploaded, showing broad consensus on this topic.

-Warming in the Arctic has occurred at double the global average, something known as Arctic amplification.
-This combined with more frequent Arctic heatwaves during the 21st century has reduced sea-ice extent and thickness.
+Warming in the Arctic has occurred at above double the global average, something known as Arctic amplification.
+This combined with more frequent Arctic heatwaves during the 21st century has reduced sea-ice coverage.

 The Arctic is a critical frontier for the study of climate change science.
-To read the ScienceBrief on the Arctic click here.
+To read the ScienceBrief Review on the Arctic warming click here.

-Scientists are invited to contribute new papers and interpretations here.
+Scientists are invited to contribute new papers and interpretations to the Brief here.